Nutlope/pdftochat/README.md

 ## Todos v1.5

-- [ ] Try the full flow on mobile, see if it works
+- [ ] On mobile, make sure chat shows up when you hit the toggle (make chatbot slower)
 - [ ] Change Clerk to be production mode
 - [ ] Spin up good README + tweet
 - [ ] Fix OG image not showing up